VEX

 For Couples

 Ambiguity is the enemy.
-Be explicit about rules before any encounter, specific to the point of discomfort, because every rule established after an incident is one you wish you had established before.
+Be explicit about hotwife rules before any encounter, specific to the point of discomfort, because every rule established after an incident is one you wish you had established before.
 Vet before you meet: video call, then public meeting, then private encounter.
 There are no shortcuts here worth taking.
 Both partners should have access to every conversation during the search.
 No side channels between one partner and a candidate without the other's knowledge.
-The couple is the unit, and the unit does not function on asymmetric information.
+The couple is the unit, and the unit doesn't function on asymmetric information.

 For Bulls